awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 ### Using a file share for cross\-account access<a name="cross-account-access"></a>

-*Cross\-account* access is when an AWS account and users for that account are granted access to resources that belong to another AWS account\.
-With file gateways, you can use a file share in one AWS account to access objects in an Amazon S3 bucket that belongs to a different AWS account\.
+*Cross\-account* access is when an Amazon Web Services account and users for that account are granted access to resources that belong to another Amazon Web Services account\.
+With file gateways, you can use a file share in one Amazon Web Services account to access objects in an Amazon S3 bucket that belongs to a different Amazon Web Services account\.

-**To use a file share owned by one AWS account to access an S3 bucket in a different AWS account**
+**To use a file share owned by one Amazon Web Services account to access an S3 bucket in a different Amazon Web Services account**

-1. Make sure that the S3 bucket owner has granted your AWS account access to the S3 bucket that you need to access and the objects in that bucket\.
-For information about how to grant this access, see [Example 2: Bucket owner granting cross\-account bucket permissions](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-walkthroughs-managing-access-example2.html) in the *Amazon Simple Storage Service Developer Guide*\.
+1. Make sure that the S3 bucket owner has granted your Amazon Web Services account access to the S3 bucket that you need to access and the objects in that bucket\.
+For information about how to grant this access, see [Example 2: Bucket owner granting cross\-account bucket permissions](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-walkthroughs-managing-access-example2.html) in the *Amazon Simple Storage Service User Guide*\.
 For a list of the required permissions, see [Granting access to an Amazon S3 bucket](#grant-access-s3)\.

 1. Make sure that the IAM role that your file share uses to access the S3 bucket includes permissions for operations such as `s3:GetObjectAcl` and `s3:PutObjectAcl`\.
 In addition, make sure that the IAM role includes a trust policy that allows your account to assume that IAM role\.
 For an example of such a trust policy, see [Granting access to an Amazon S3 bucket](#grant-access-s3)\.

    If your file share uses an existing role to access the S3 bucket, you should include permissions for `s3:GetObjectAc`l and `s3:PutObjectAcl` operations\.
 The role also needs a trust policy that allows your account to assume this role\.
 For an example of such a trust policy, see [Granting access to an Amazon S3 bucket](#grant-access-s3)\.

-1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.
+1. Open the Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

 1. Choose **Give bucket owner full control** in the **Object metadata** settings in the **Configure file share setting** dialog box\.